jimbateson/jamesbateson.co.uk/src/index.md

 metaDesc: Manchester based UI Developer and Accessibility Specialist.
 title: Hello, I'm James.
 A UI Developer and Accessibility Specialist based in Manchester.
-bannerSummary: Welcome to my digital notebook.
+bannerSummary: Welcome to my digital space.
 Somewhere I can post the occasional thought or learning, and a place to practice my writing.
-I'm very much 'front-of-front-end' and have a passion for HTML, CSS, UX, accessibility, and performance.
+I'm very much 'front-of-front-end' and have a passion for HTML, CSS, UI/UX, accessibility, and performance.
 Outside of work I love to run, hike, and cook.
 postsSummary: A mix of development related articles, thoughts and notes.
 journalHeading: Recent Journals